negarraeisi/negarraeisi/README.md

-- 👋 Hi, I’m @negarraeisi
+- 👋 Hi, I’m @negarraeisi, I'm 24 years old.
 - 🎓 Bachelor's in Computer Engineering, University of Kashan
 - 💻 Aspiring Frontend Developer | Learning React
 - 🚀 Passionate about coding, creating, and growing in the tech world